 Studies have shown that students who listen to music while studying have a greater ability to focus, decrease stress and anxiety, and increase productivity.
-From this information, we can deduce that writing, which is much like studying in itself, with the amount of focus and creativity required, might also see benefit from listening to music while working.
+Writers can write better when they’re listening to music that sets the mood.
 While some students and writers have no problem working and writing in silence, there are certainly benefits for those who choose to listen to music without getting distracted.

 The question remains then, what kind of music is best for writing, and most beneficial to productivity and creativity?

 It might be difficult to write a story or article that requires research in the presence of very loud, aggressive, or disjointed music.
 However, it’s perfectly reasonable to believe that music to suit the mood of whatever a writer is creating would act as a conduit for progress.
 The relaxing, motivating, or inspiring aspects of music can facilitate writing when applied in a manner and environment that encourages productive writing in the first place.

 While musical tastes and preferences are largely subjective, many authors and writers have developed an understanding of what sounds, voices, or melodies might be distracting to them.
 In the same way, they have often developed an understanding of the music that best helps them write.
 If you are new to or experimenting with listening to music while you write, you may find that determining what sounds and music distracts, and which are conducive to productivity is a fairly quick process that only really takes a few minutes of your time.

 Does It Matter What You are Writing About?